-The history behind the ruined 17th century church in the City of London.
+The history of the lone church tower in Wood Street in the City of London.

 (Image from Wikimedia Commons)

 St Alban became one of the many churches rebuilt by Wren after the Great Fire.
 Construction was completed in 1685 and was fashioned in a late Perpendicular Gothic style at a cost of £3,165.
 The new building featured piers shaped as clustered columns separating the structure into naves and aisles.
 At the north end of the church was a bell tower, which stood tall at 92 foot (28 metres) and included two bells.
 In the 19th century, the church was restored by another acclaimed architect, Sir George Gilbert Scott (1811-1878).
 Sir George was famous for building St Pancras station and the Albert Memorial and had a fondness for a neo-Gothic style, which would have suited Wren’s original design.
 Scott added an apse (a semi-circular recess) to the structure during his restoration.

 However, around 274 years after the Great Fire Of London destroyed the City of London, this time it was the Nazi bombing campaign.
 St Alban was hit by a bomb on 29 December 1940, which left the building burnt out and partially destroyed, with only the tower intact.
 The main church building was eventually demolished in 1955, but it was decided the tower should remain after being designated a Grade II-listed building in January 1950.
 Today, the bells have long since been removed and the tower was converted into a private building in the mid 1980s.

 Other existing Wren church towers in London missing the main church building included Christ Church Greyfriars, St Dunstan-In-The-East, All Hallows Staining, St Augustine Watling Street, St Mary Somerset and St Olave Old Jewry.

 - St Alban church tower stands on Wood Street, City of London, EC2.
 Nearest stations: Moorgate, Barbican or St Paul’s.